Nordstrom/chefdk_bootstrap/README.md

 ## Quickstart Windows

-Copy the PowerShell commands below and paste them into a **PowerShell Admin** console.
+Copy the PowerShell command below and paste them into a **PowerShell Admin** console.
 This will execute the [bootstrap](https://raw.githubusercontent.com/Nordstrom/chefdk_bootstrap/master/bootstrap.ps1) script on your workstation.

 ```PowerShell